allyson-s-code/Sunnyside-Landing_Page/README.md

 ## Acknowledgments

-Thanks to Amon and Grace on Frontend Mentor Slack for helping with my accessibility and with the even propagation tip!
+Thanks to Amon and Grace on Frontend Mentor Slack for helping with my accessibility and with the event propagation tip!